TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

 ### SBL NULL

 - The `sbl_null` is a secondary bootloader which doesn't load any application binary, but just does the SOC initialization and puts all the cores in WFI (Wait For Interrupt) mode.
+- This is supposed to be a "development form" bootloader which should be used only during initial development.
+- The other method is using NO-BOOT/DEV-BOOT boot modes of the devices and using GEL scripts to initialize the SoC via debugger.
+The application binaries can then be side-loaded.
+ROM is not involved in this case.
+The `sbl_null` is an alternative to this process.
+\cond SOC_AM64X || SOC_AM243X
+- In HS-SE devices, the debugger is usually closed.
+So using the `sbl_null` is the only option to initialize the device in this case.
+\endcond
 - This is referred to as the SOC initialization binary, refer \ref EVM_FLASH_SOC_INIT for more on this.

 \cond SOC_AM64X || SOC_AM243X